sburtner/mat259_w19/assignment1.md

 ## GETTING THE DATA:

-- Use the MySQL Workbench to write a query by which to retrieve the data from the SPL database.
+- Use the MySQL Workbench to write a query by which to retrieve the data from the SPL database
-- Use the spl_2016 database which gets updated daily.
+- Use the **spl_2016 database** which gets updated daily.

 ## DO THE ASSIGNMENT: